Luancheng Hebei, China Travel Guide

 Available, but language barriers exist.
 A Translation app or local contact speaking Chinese is precious.

 China has relatively low violent crime rates.
 Shijiazhuang and Luancheng are generally safe.
-Petty crime like pickpocketing can occur in crowded areas.
+Minor crime such as pickpocketing can occur in crowded areas.

 Travel insurance is strongly recommended for any trip to China.
-Ensure your policy covers medical emergencies, medical evacuation, trip cancellation, and lost luggage.
+Ensure your policy includes coverage for medical emergencies, medical evacuation, trip cancellation, and lost luggage.

 Review policy details to confirm it meets your specific needs before departure.